- Swedish druggist, Dr Karl Wilhelm discovers glycerine.

 - Shulton begins selling Early American Old Spice for men.

-- Will Baltzer develops sunscreen Gletscher Crème (Glacier Cream), which becomes the basis for the company Piz Buin.
+- Will Baltzer develops the sunscreen Gletscher Crème (Glacier Cream), which becomes the basis for the company Piz Buin.

 - The Doraldina company introduces the Powder Blender for individual powder blending at the cosmetic counter.
 Later used in the Charles of the Ritz powder bars.